tuc94/tuc94/README.md

 ## 🌱 I’m currently learning

-I'm currently focused on improving my skills in data structures and algorithms, and how to use AI to improve my programming performance.
+I'm currently focused on improving my skills in data structures and algorithms, Machine learning and Web Scrapping, and how to use AI to improve my programming performance.

 ## 👯‍♂️ I’m looking to collaborate on